Avanade/Beef/samples/My.Hr/docs/Performance-Review.md

 ## Conclusion

-At this stage we now have added and tested the employee termination and search, in addition to the employee CRUD APIs.
-Next we will implement the employee review endpoints.
+At this stage we now have added and tested the performance review capabilities.
+All the desired functional requirements have now been implemented.

+Next we will [wrap up](./../README.md#conclusion) the sample.